PAOK FC in European football

 PAOK FC history and statistics in UEFA competitions.

 Match table

 European Cup / UEFA Champions League

 1: The first leg finished 2–1 to Maccabi Tel Aviv but was awarded 3–0 against PAOK for fielding the suspended player Liasos Louka.

 2: Metalist Kharkiv were removed from the Champions League following their win over PAOK, after UEFA found them guilty of match fixing in the Ukrainian league in contravention of UEFA regulations.
 As a result, PAOK were reinstated in the Champions League.

 Inter-Cities Fairs Cup / UEFA Cup / UEFA Europa League

-1: The game was 2–0 to PSG in half-time.
-Due to episodes in Toumba Stadium between PAOK fans and police, Dutch referee John Blankenstein decided to stop game.
-In 4 of October UEFA awarded 3–0 to PSG.
+1: The game was 2–0 to PSG at half-time.
+Due to fightings in Toumba Stadium between PAOK fans and police, Dutch referee John Blankenstein decided to stop game.
+On October 4 UEFA awarded 3–0 to PSG.